sylar1015/libsimple/README.md

 wrapper for 3rd party functions, such as reactor, xml, etc ...

+sp_http is for restful client

+sp_jsonrpc is for jsonrpc

 git submodule update --init to install submodules

 To Be Continued ...